 - Tables with multiple sections must have the same number of columns across all sections.
 If that isn’t possible, you can divide the table into multiple tables.
 Do not insert tables within tables or cells within cells if you want the table formatted as tabular data - otherwise, export the table as a figure.

-- Tables should each be portrait (not landscape), and all text should be normally readable (not sideways).
+- All text should be normally readable (not sideways).

 - To have content appear on separate lines within the same cell, insert a list.
 Do not use line breaks, spaces, or tabs.